 A few years ago, Well Made Strategy had a partner seeking a shift in Kenya's agriculture policy from a focus on rich large-scale cereal farmers to the majority - livestock dependent smallholders.
-We had credible and convincing research showing that this was uneconomical and wanted key individuals in the treasury, agriculture ministry and government agencies to read this research.
+We had credible and convincing research showing that targeting cereal farmers was uneconomical - we wanted key individuals in the treasury, agriculture ministry and government agencies to read this research.
 We also wanted meetings with them to further drive our point home.
 However, our partner was a small organisation with little access to policymakers in the ministry.
-We couldn't, even get the policymakers secretaries to give us a meeting.
-We needed a way to catch the attention of the policymakers.
+We couldn't even get the policymakers' secretaries to give us a meeting.
+We needed a way to catch their attention.

 These individuals are busy and constantly have research and policy briefs presented to them for consideration.
 We needed a way to catch their attention and hold it long enough to have them engage with our research.
-We designed an innovative communications strategy that involved delivering cut-out chickens accompanied by an illustration to their offices!
+We therefore designed an innovative communications strategy that involved delivering cut-out standup chickens accompanied by an illustration to their offices!
 It worked.
-This ensured that we got past their all-powerful secretaries.
-Our partner was invited to give their presentation and was eventually offered a seat on the ministry of agriculture's livestock management policy advisory board.
+The chicken got us past the all-powerful secretaries.
+Our partner was invited to give a presentation and was eventually offered a seat on the Ministry of Agriculture's livestock management policy advisory board.